howerj/libforth/MANUAL.md

 Swap the first two items on the variable stack.

 * "over":

+Duplicate the second item on the variable stack.

 * "\>r":

 Move the top of the variable stack to the return stack.